bcgov/data-publication/pages/dps_bcdc_w_2.md

 ## MANAGING METADATA RESOURCES

-Resources are the additional metadata spefic to that resource as a record can have many resources.
+Resources are the additional metadata specific to that resource as a record can have many resources.

 1. Resources to a record can be the following types: Application, Geographic Data, Tabular Data/Document or Webservice/API.
 1. Resources may reside, depending on type and size within the Catalogue database itself (Data Store (csv)/ File Store (xlsx) or be externally referenced.